dancher743/stalker-coc-mods-compilation/README.md

 * DoctorX for Questlines, Dynamic Faction Relations and Anomalies mods.
 Rest In Peace stalker, we miss you 💔🕯️
 * Tronex for Dynamic News Revamp, Global Weather, Fresh Start mods
 * av661194 for a big bunch of fixes
+* xr_Sanya for Extended Offline (EOC) Lite mod
 * Alundaio for SDK
 * OpenXRay Team for help and advices
+* AMK Team for this long and fascinating journey!

 And all-all-all whose developments I used in my mods compilation!